Travel details

 Uchisar

-A landmark of Cappadocia where an enormous rock mountain as a whole served as a fortress.
+A landmark of Cappadocia where an entire massive rock mountain became a fortress.

-From the summit you can enjoy panoramic views of the surrounding fairy chimneys and villages, making it an excellent viewpoint.
+From the top, you can see panoramic views of the surrounding fairy chimneys and villages, making it an excellent observation spot.

-Countless rooms and passages have been carved into the rock, leaving vivid traces of ancient life.
+Countless rooms and passages are carved into the rock, leaving strong traces of ancient life.

 [Japanese Guide]